Reward Redistribution via Gaussian Process Likelihood Estimation: Conclusion

 \section{Conclusion}

-We have presented a likelihood-based framework for reward redistribution in episodic reinforcement learning, where each per-step reward is modeled by a parametric distribution and optimized via a leave-one-out (LOO) strategy.
-By incorporating the interdependencies among state--action pairs, our approach effectively addresses non-Markovian reward structures that arise in long-horizon tasks.
-Theoretical analysis shows that our objective can be decomposed into a conventional return decomposition loss plus a natural uncertainty regularization term; notably, the classical mean-squared-error loss emerges as a special case when uncertainty is held fixed.
-Empirical results on MuJoCo benchmarks demonstrate that, when combined with Soft Actor-Critic, our method yields dense, robust reward signals that improve both sample efficiency and final policy performance.
-In future work, we plan to extend this framework to non-Gaussian noise models, explore multi-agent scenarios, and investigate deeper integrations with other off-policy algorithms.
+We introduced a novel likelihood-based framework (GP-LRR) for reward redistribution in RL with episodic returns, where we modeled the per-step reward as a sample from a GP and maximized the likelihood of a trajectory via an LOO strategy.
+Unlike other conventional reward decomposition methods, our GP-LRR explicitly incorporates the interdependencies among state-action pairs using the kernel function.
+Our theoretical analyses illustrated that GP-LRR includes the conventional MSE-based approach as a special case.
+We further showed that it pools the gradient information from different state-action pairs together and implicitly incorporates an uncertainty regularizer to ensure more efficient parameter updating.
+Empirical results on MuJoCo benchmarks demonstrated that, when combined with SAC, our method yields dense, robust reward signals that improve both sample efficiency and final policy performance.
+In future work, we plan to extend this framework to non-Gaussian noise models and investigate integrations with other off-policy algorithms.